RowdyData/rowdydata.github.io/_docs/0-iati-15-min.slides/index.md

 ---
 title: "0 to IATI in 15 minutes"
+description: "Quick introduction into the basics of producing an IATI file"
+icon: icon/svg/display.svg
 layout: slides
 transition: convex
 ---

 {% include slides-start %}
 <!-- first column -->